emerson-escolar/TDAPatents/README.md

 * --transpose

     Apply transpose as transformation on data.
 When enabled, consider patent classes instead of firms as entities/points.
+    The effect is to look at each patent class as different and evolving over the years.
+Enabling this changes the interpretation of the results explained in this document, as the basic entities (points) being considered are now class(-years), instead of firm(-years).
     **Not relevant to the paper**.

 * --log, -l